frankthelen/rools/README.md

 ### Rule groups

-At the moment, Rools has *no concept of grouping rules* for evaluating facts across different groups of rules -- such as agenda groups or rule flow groups which you might know from other rule engines.
+At the moment, Rools has *no concept of grouping rules* for evaluating facts across different groups of rules with different semantics such as agenda groups or rule flow groups which you might know from other rule engines.
 And, at the moment, there are no plans to support such feature.

-However, you can run different sets of rules against the same facts.
+However, you can run different sets of rules against the same facts if that solves your need.
 Rules in different instances of Rools are perfectly isolated and can, of course, run against the same facts.

 Example: evaluate different sets of rules on the same facts
 ```javascript